Clara's Story

 the caring, loving people that they, themselves, were.

-Brooks, one of my high school classmates, and he inquired about me--said
+Brooks, one of my high school classmates, and he inquired about me.
+He said

 he used to walk me home after school and ball games, etc. Beatrice said,